Eucomis bicolor: Ecology

-Eucomis bicolor is primarily pollinated by flies, including blowflies, house flies and flesh flies, attracted by the sulphur compounds in the scent of the flowers.
+Eucomis bicolor is primarily pollinated by dipterans such as the blowflies, house flies and flesh flies, which are attracted by various volatile sulfur compounds that are emitted by the plant.

 Cultivation

-In cultivation, Eucomis bicolor is not fully frost-hardy.
-In the US, it is classed as hardy in USDA zones 8–10, and requires a winter mulch in colder areas (zones 6–7).
+In cultivation, Eucomis bicolor may not be fully frost-hardy.
+In the US, it is classed as hardy in USDA zones 8–10, and usually requiring a winter mulch in colder areas (zones 6 and 7).
 In the UK, it is said to be hardy down to -10 C, if kept dry in winter.
 Sun exposure and plentiful water are required in summer for successful flowering.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

-The cultivar E. bicolor 'Alba' has plain white flowers and lacks any purple coloration.
-It resembles Eucomis autumnalis but can be distinguished by the long flower stalks (pedicels).
+The cultivar E. bicolor 'Alba' lacks all purple coloration and may have reduced odor.
+It resembles Eucomis autumnalis but can be distinguished by the presence of long flower stalks known as pedicels.